blei-lab/publications/README.md

 Description
 ============

-This repo contains the pdf and LaTeX source for papers published in the [Blei Lab](http://www.cs.columbia.edu/~blei/).
+This repo contains papers published in the [Blei Lab](http://www.cs.columbia.edu/~blei/).

 Our aim is reproducibility: when possible, the code and data used to generate the figures is included too.

-## Naming structure

 This repo contains a list of folders, with one folder for each paper.
 Folders are labeled "YYYY_LastNames".
-For example, "2014_GopalanCharlinBlei" for the "Content-based recommendation with Poisson factorization" paper in NIPS 2014 with authors
-P. Gopalan, L. Charlin, and D.M.
+For example, the folder "2014_GopalanCharlinBlei" contains everything associated with the "Content-based recommendation with Poisson factorization" paper in NIPS 2014 with authors P. Gopalan, L. Charlin, and D.M.
 Blei.

 In the root of each folder, the README.txt file contains a description of the folder contents - if the paper is associated with software, such as an open-source package, it will be pointed to here and on [the main organization page](https://github.com/Blei-Lab) as well as this README.